Computing square-free polarized abelian varieties over finite fields: Algorithms

-where $T$ consists of torsion units and the $\zeta_j$'s have infinite order.
-In particular $T$ is finite.
 For each unit $u\in S^\times$ and homomorphism $\vphi: K \to \C$ we have that $\vphi(u/\bar u)$ lies on the unit circle.
-Hence by \cite[Proposition 7.1]{Neukirch99} $u/\bar u$ is a torsion unit.
-In particular $\bar\zeta_j=\mu \zeta_j$ for some torsion unit $\mu$.
-Since the subgroup $\Span{v\bar v : v \in S^\times }$ is generated by elements $\zeta_j\bar\zeta_j$ and $\mu\bar\mu$, with $\mu$ a torsion unit, we get that the quotient $Q$ is finite.
-Observe that given two fractional $R$-ideals $H$ and $I$, they are isomorphic if and only if they have the same multiplicator ring and $(H:I)$ is a principal ideal, see \cite[Proposition 4.1.(c),Corollary 4.5]{MarICM18}.
-Note that once we know that $(H:I)$ is invertible in $S$, checking whether it is a principal ideal it is a finite problem and can be done efficiently if have already computed $\Pic(S)$, see for example \cite[6.5.5]{cohen93}. \end{proof}
+Hence by \cite[Proposition 7.1]{Neukirch99} the quotient $\zeta=u/\bar u$ has finite multiplicative order, say $n$.
+Then $u^{2n} = u^n(u\zeta)^n = u^n\bar{u}^n = (u\bar{u})^n $.
+In particular the abelian group $Q$ is torsion.
+By the Dirichlet Unit Theorem the unit group $S^\times$ is a finitely generated abelian group, and therefore it follows that $Q$ is finite.
+Observe that given two fractional $R$-ideals $H$ and $I$, they are isomorphic if and only if they have the same multiplicator ring and $(H:I)$ is a principal ideal, see \cite[Proposition 4.1.(c), Corollary 4.5]{MarICM18}.
+Note that once we know that $(H:I)$ is invertible in $S$, checking whether it is a principal ideal it is a finite problem and can be done efficiently if have already computed $\Pic(S)$, see for example~\cite[6.5.5]{cohen93}.
+For each $H \in \cS$ with $x_0I=H$, the set $\cP_H$ contains all polarizations of~$I$ with image $H$ up to isomorphism by Theorem~\ref{thm:idpol}.
+So in particular the set $\cP'$ contains all polarizations of $I$ of degree $N$.
+By Part \ref{thm:idpol:b} of Theorem \ref{thm:idpol} $\lambda$ and $\lambda'$ in $\cP'$ are isomorphic if and only if $\lambda/\lambda'$ is in $\mathcal{K}$.
+This concludes the proof of the correctness of Algorithm~\ref{alg:pol}. \end{proof} \begin{remark} Observe that Algorithm~\ref{alg:pol} can be simplified if $S^\times = \bar{S^\times}$.
+In this is the case, the set $\cP$ coincides with $\cP'$, that is, we can skip the last loop.
+Indeed assume that $\lambda$ and $\lambda'$ are in $\cP'$, and satisfy $\lambda I=H$ and $\lambda' I=H'$.
+If $\lambda = v\bar{v}\lambda'$ for some $v\in S^\times = \bar{S^\times}$ then $H = v\bar{v}H' = H'$, and hence $\lambda$ and $\lambda'$ are both in $\cP_H$ which implies that they must coincide, since $\cP_H$ contains only one representative for each isomorphism class.
+This observation is particularly useful when we compute principal polarizations, because if $I$ admits a principally polarization then $S = \bar{S}$. \end{remark}